iainctduncan/papers/source/background.rst

 Nonetheless, the advantages of the hybrid approach are profound.
-The hybrid programmer has the opportunity to prototype tools in the environment that presents the least work, and to move them to a more appropriate environment as they grow in complexity.
+The hybrid programmer has the opportunity to prototype tools in the environment that presents the least work, and to move them to a more appropriate environment as they grow in complexity or once their design is sufficiently tested.
 Numerous performance optimizations become possible as each of the components of the hybrid platform have areas in which they are faster or slower.
 Reuse of code is made more practical - experienced programmers